High Birkwith

 High Birkwith is a hamlet in the county of North Yorkshire, England.
-It is located north of the village of Horton in Ribblesdale and in the same civil parish.
+It lies north of the village of Horton in Ribblesdale in the civil parish of the same name.

-Until 1974 it was part of the West Riding of Yorkshire.
-From 1974 to 2023 it was part of the district of Craven, it is now administered by the unitary North Yorkshire Council.
+Until 1974 it was part of the West Riding of Yorkshire, then from 1974 to 2023 it was part of the Craven District.
+It is now administered by the unitary North Yorkshire Council.